zeek/zeek/script-reference/directives.rst

 affect which scripts will be loaded or which lines in a script will be executed.
 Directives are evaluated before script execution begins.

-.. bro:keyword:: @DEBUG
+.. zeek:keyword:: @DEBUG

     TODO

-.. bro:keyword:: @DIR
+.. zeek:keyword:: @DIR

     Expands to the directory pathname where the current script is located.